-- Technology Resiliency With charging and battery technology evolving, the charging provider should have the ability to upgrade chargers to meet new standards and evolving battery technology.
-Delivering suitable power to the site is a key focus of this effort, along with modular infrastructure that can be easily upgraded will be a key outcome in the process. - Energy/Grid Resiliency Missouri will continually explore options for energy resilience along with utility partners and charging providers.
+• Technology Resiliency - With charging and battery technology evolving, the charging provider should have the ability to upgrade chargers to meet new standards and

+- Energy/Grid Resiliency Missouri will continually explore options for energy resilience along with utility partners and charging providers.
 One challenge to implementing the charging system is the numerous utility providers located along the corridor network, which is also an opportunity to ensure energy resilience for the charging network. - Extreme Weather Resiliency Extreme cold, excessive heat, snow, flash flooding, and tornadoes are all extreme weather events that may be experienced in Missouri.
 Because MoDOT has minimal experience with EV infrastructure, it is anticipated resiliency during these extreme weather events will be addressed primarily by the private charging provider, with potential requirements to address resiliency as a component of the contracting process.